impworks/bonsai/README.md

 Bonsai features two authorization methods: OAuth and password authorization.

-OAuth is the preferred method: it's easier to use, more secure and versatile. **Please use the OAuth method if you can!**
+OAuth is the preferred method: it's easier to use for end users, more secure and versatile. **Please use the OAuth method if you can!**
 For OAuth, you will need to create an authorization app on [Facebook](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/facebook-logins?view=aspnetcore-3.0), [Google](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/google-logins?view=aspnetcore-3.0), [Vkontakte](https://vk.com/editapp?act=create) or [Yandex](https://oauth.yandex.ru/client/new) as described in the installation steps.
 You can enable multiple authorization apps at the same time: users will pick the one they prefer.